BA in Linguistics and Speech, Language & Hearing Sciences

 Honors in the Major

 Students with a sufficient GPA overall (at least 3.65) and in the major (at least 3.7) can apply to participate in the Honors program, which will require 2 additional semesters of Honors Research beyond the 13 courses required for the standard major.
 An application, including a research proposal, needs to be submitted and approved by the end of the junior year.
-Further details are available from the Linguistics Program website.
+Further details are available from the Linguistics Department website.